-Ford has been a loyal friend of DAV since 1922, when Henry Ford provided 50 Model T Fords to help disabled Word War I veterans attend the organization’s second national convention.
+Ford has been a loyal friend of DAV since 1922, when Henry Ford provided 50 Model T Fords to help disabled World War I veterans attend the organization’s second national convention.

 Ford continues lending its support today by donating vans for use in DAV’s nationwide Transportation Network program.
-Through the generosity of their grants, 164 vans have been purchased and donated to this program.
-The program is fueled by tens of thousands of volunteers who drive veterans to and from medical appointments across the U.S. Over 14 million free rides have been given to veterans since the program began in 1987.
+Through the generosity of their grants, 215 vehicles have been purchased and donated to this program.
+The program is fueled by tens of thousands of volunteers who drive veterans to and from medical appointments across the U.S.

 Ford also contributes to the Jesse Brown Youth Memorial Scholarship, as well as the National Disabled Veterans Winter Sports Clinic, which is a unique sports rehabilitation program for hundreds of severely disabled veterans in Snowmass, Colorado.